-1. Come to mediation with your shirtsleeves rolled up and ready to get to work!
-Be prepared to identify problem areas, consider options and offer compromises.
-Judges dictate solutions, mediators help clients to find a reasonable and fair consensus and, when they do so, they foster a win/win environment instead of a judicially determined winner and loser.
+1. Come to mediation prepared to identify problem areas, consider options and offer compromises.
+Judges dictate solutions, mediators help clients to reach a reasonable and fair consensus and, when they do so, they foster a win/win environment instead of a judicially determined winner and loser.

 2. Think forward not backwards.
 Try to focus on the future and not the past.
 If you stay mired in old wounds, you’re likely to remain angry and hurt, emotions that impede clear thinking.
 Learn to let go and focus on how to make a better future instead of re-living past injustices.